-In today’s job market, skilled technical roles in engineering fields — such as software, electrical, industrial and mechanical — are some of the highest paying.
+In today’s job market, skilled technical roles in engineering fields — such as software, electrical, industrial, and mechanical — are among the highest-paying.
 And if you’re looking to advance your career in any of these sectors, you may be up against some stiff competition.
-The U.S. Bureau of Labor Statistics projects that higher-level managerial positions will experience 2% growth by 2031 — a rate that’s slower than the national average.
-What that means is greater competition to fill fewer roles as older engineers transfer to new positions or retire.
+The U.S. Bureau of Labor Statistics projects that higher-level managerial positions will experience 6% growth by 2033 — a rate that’s faster than the national average.
+With rising demand for skilled professionals, what are the ways you can increase your value as a candidate and stand out from the crowd?

-So how can you increase your value as a candidate and stand out from the crowd?
 One of the most effective ways is through continuing education.
-Earning an engineering management certification not only expands your knowledge, but also shows potential employers that you’re committed to career development.
+Earning an engineering management certification not only expands your knowledge but also shows potential employers that you’re committed to career development.
 But with so many to choose from, how do you know which programs are worthwhile or which one is right for you?
 Keep reading to find out.

 What Are Engineering Management Certifications?